PCRuniversum/PCRedux/joss/paper.md

 sample throughput, these amplification curves must be classified quickly according to objective criteria to determine whether they pertain to one of the three (or more) classes mentioned above.

+To date, there is no open-source software package that provides classical biostatistical methods-based ("explainable") machine learning on amplification curves.
+Furthermore, no class-labeled datasets exists that can be used in this context.

 To solve this problem, automatically extracted features from amplification curves could provide a solid ground for the classification of amplification